-"/": the entry to the Linux file system.
-It is also the highest level directory
+"/": the entry to the Linux file system It is also the highest level directory

-"/bin": The commands and functions required by the basic system are similar to those of "/usr/bin".
-Files in this directory are executable.
-Ordinary users can also execute them
+"/bin": The commands and functions required by the basic system are similar to "/usr/bin".
+The files in this directory are executable Ordinary users can also execute

 "/boot": The kernel and the file required to load the kernel. grub system boot manager is also in this directory

-"/dev": device file storage directory, such as terminal and disk
+"/dev": device file storage directory Image terminal Disk, etc

 "/etc": all system configuration files